transferwise/pipelinewise/README.md

 ## Features

-* **Built with ELT in mind**: PipelineWise fits into the ELT landscape but is not a traditional ETL tool.
+* **Built with ELT in mind**: PipelineWise fits into the ELT landscape and is not a traditional ETL tool.
 PipelineWise aims to reproduce the data from the source to an Analytics-Data-Store in as close to the original format as possible.
 Some minor load time transformations are supported but complex mapping and joins have to be done in the Analytics-Data-Store to extract meaning.

 * **Managed Schema Changes**: When source data changes, PipelineWise detects the change and alters the schema in your Analytics-Data-Store automatically
 * **Load time transformations**: Ideal place to obfuscate, mask or filter sensitive data that should never be replicated in the Data Warehouse